-Based on the ranking list established by the SEC and on available funding, the CSC will suggest the projects to be funded to the national/regional funding organizations.
-Final decisions will be made by the national/regional funding organizations and will be subject to budgetary considerations.
+Based on the ranking list established by the SEC and on available funding, the CSC will suggest the projects to be funded to the national/regional funding organisations.
+Final decisions will be made by the national/regional funding organisations and will be subject to budgetary considerations.

 If necessary, the CSC will determine a priority order for proposals which have been awarded the same score within a ranked list.
-This will be based on:
+This will be based on (in descending order):

-- Availability of national funding. - Maximization of use of national funding. - Proposals with participation of underrepresented or undersubscribed countries. - Proposals that address diseases not otherwise covered by more highly ranked proposals. - Proposals with meaningful engagement/involvement of PAOs.
+- Availability of national/regional funding; - Maximization of use of national/regional funding;

+- Proposals with participation of underrepresented or undersubscribed countries; - Proposals that address diseases not otherwise covered by more highly ranked proposals; - Proposals with meaningful engagement/involvement of PAOs; - Gender balance within the consortium's partners in order to reduce any inequalities.